grafana/loki/docs/sources/tools/logcli.md

       --remote-schema         Execute the current query using a remote schema retrieved using the configured storage in the given Loki configuration file.
-      --remote-schema      Execute the current query using a remote schema retrieved using the configured storage in the given Loki configuration file.
       --colored-output        Show output with colored labels -t, --tail                  Tail the logs
   -f, --follow                Alias for --tail